arsenetar/dupeguru/help/en/results.rst

 What determines which files are reference and which files are duplicates is first their folder state.
 A file from a reference folder will always be reference in a duplicate group.
 If all files are from a normal folder, the size determine which file will be the reference of a duplicate group. dupeGuru assumes that you always want to keep the biggest file, so the biggest files will take the reference position.

 You can change the reference file of a group manually.
-To do so, select the duplicate file you want to promote to reference, and click on **Actions-->Make Selected Reference**.
+To do so, select the duplicate file you want to promote to reference, and click on **Actions-->Make Selected into Reference**.

 Reviewing results
 -----------------